particle-iot/docs/src/content/en/shared/firmware.md

 Data Types
 ----

-**Note:** The Spark Core uses a 32-bit ARM based microcontroller and hence the datatype lengths are different from a standard 8-bit system (for eg. Arduino Uno).
+**Note:** The Spark Core/Photon uses a 32-bit ARM based microcontroller and hence the datatype lengths are different from a standard 8-bit system (for eg. Arduino Uno).

 ### void